Credit after Bankruptcy

-Vanquis Bank, which has already provided credit to over 3 million customers+, is willing to consider applications for credit from discharged bankrupts and other persons who are often refused credit elsewhere.
+Vanquis Bank, which has already provided credit to over 3.5 million customers, is willing to consider applications for credit from discharged bankrupts and other persons who are often refused credit elsewhere.
 With a helpful UK based call centre, responsible lending limits and easy to access online card servicing, Vanquis can be used responsibly as part of the solution to rebuilding credit ratings.

 If you are considering going bankrupt:

 According to the National Statistics, the number of people who became insolvent in England and Wales in 2016 was 90,930, a 13.1% rise on the previous year.

 Anyone can apply to the court to make themselves bankrupt or creditors owed at least £750 can petition the court to make a debtor bankrupt.
 A bankruptcy order means a person’s assets (possessions, home, income etc) can be used to repay the debts in the bankruptcy order.